Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 • Extended text + email support, M–F, responses within 24 hours

-• Evening text support 7–10 PM (your time), first 2 nights of implementation
+• Evening text support 7–10 PM, first 2 nights of implementation

 • Up to 2 plan revisions as your child evolves